 As you brought it back up you, it has now twisted and you have just lost that edge.It will be hidden underneath.

 If you have a tendency to do this, the “tying over your material” move, it isnt the end of the world.
-Just stop yourself if you can.
-But If its something that you are on auto pilot with and cant seem to stop; then the solution is simple.
+You can stop yourself if you want, but I But If its something that you are on auto pilot with and cant seem to stop; then the solution is simple.

 This fly below was tied in that way.
 And as long as it doesn’t create a bump when overlapping then whats it really hurting?
 Nothing.